-5. My involvement in Polish Society of Amateur Astronomers.
+5. My involvement in the Polish Society of Amateur Astronomers.

-I joined to Krosno branch of Polish Society of Amateur Astronomers in 2012.
-My actual involvement in this organisationis based on my 3 projects:
+I joined to Krosno branch of the Polish Society of Amateur Astronomers in 2012.
+My actual involvement in these organizations is based on my 3 projects:

-- The Gregorian Calendar, how to use? – already finished and referred during the LVI astronomical meeting on 22.11.2014.
+- The Gregorian Calendar, how to use it? – already finished and referred during the LVI astronomical meeting on 22.11.2014.

-- Solar & lunar eclipses with strong focusing at the light distribution and changes in the atmosphere (learn more about it here).
+- Solar & lunar eclipses with a strong focus on light distribution and changes in the atmosphere (learn more about it here).

-- Twilights with concentration on the influence the twilight duration on the variability of the electricity consumption and impact on the astronomical observations on various longitudes (learn more about it here).
+- Twilights with a concentration on the influence of the twilight duration on the variability of electricity consumption and its impact on the astronomical observations on various longitudes (learn more about it here).

-Once I finish those projects I will start doing next ones for sure.
-Everything will depend on the ideas, spare time and equipment.
-Both the Krosno branch and whole Polish Society of Amateur Astronomers is a great place for self development, meeting awesome people and taking part in fantastic adventures.
+Once I finish those projects I will start doing the next ones for sure.
+Everything will depend on the ideas, spare time, and equipment.
+Both the Krosno branch and the whole Polish Society of Amateur Astronomers are great places for self-development, meeting awesome people, and taking part in fantastic adventures.

-- The Krosno branch of Polish Society of Amateur Astronomers main page
+- The Krosno branch of the Polish Society of Amateur Astronomers main page

 - The Stanisław Leszczyński High School No 1 astronomical observatory in Jasło.